madMAx43v3r/chia-gigahorse/README.md

 Plot Sink is a tool to receive plots over the network and copy them to multiple HDDs in parallel.

+You can find binaries in [plot-sink](https://github.com/madMAx43v3r/chia-gigahorse/tree/master/plot-sink)

-See open source repository: https://github.com/madMAx43v3r/chia-plot-sink.git
+See also the open source repository: https://github.com/madMAx43v3r/chia-plot-sink